Lectures on the Spin and Loop $O(n)$ Models: The Spin model

 \medbreak {\bf Step 2: Upper bound on the conditional correlations.} In this step, we estimate the individual conditional expectations in~\eqref{eq:product_formula_for_estimates}, proving that there exists an absolute constant $\eps>0$ for which, almost surely,

 immediately implying the required bound~\eqref{eq:correlations_with_theta} as, from~\eqref{eq:product_formula_for_estimates},

 This part of the argument is inspired by the technique of Pfister~\cite{pfister1981symmetry}, and the variants used in \cite{richthammer2007translation, milos2015delocalization}.
-The idea of introducing a \emph{spin wave} which rotates slowly (our function $\tau$ below and its property \eqref{eq:finite_energy_tau}) is at the heart of the Mermin-Wagner theorem.
+The idea of introducing a \emph{spin wave} which rotates slowly (our function $\tau$ below and its property \eqref{eq:finite_energy_tau}) is at the heart of the Mermin--Wagner theorem.

 Define a vector-valued function $g$ on $\R^{V(\T_L^2)}$ by

 so that $g(\theta)$ and $(\nabla\theta_{=k})_{1 \le k \le m}$ represent the same random variable.
 Write $dm_{g_0}$ for the lower-dimensional Lebesgue measure supported on the affine subspace of $\R^{V(\T_L^2)}$ where $g(\phi) = g_0$.
 Standard facts (following from Fubini's theorem) imply that conditioned on $g(\theta) = g_0$, for almost every value of $g_0$ (with respect to the distribution of $g(\theta)$), the density of $\theta$ exists with respect to $dm_{g_0}$ and is of the form (as in \eqref{eq:density_for_theta})